sabbir179/AEGIS-RISK/README.md

 > An end-to-end AI system that transforms real-time news into structured risk intelligence using LLM-based reasoning.

+---

 ## Overview

 AEGIS-RISK is an end-to-end applied AI system that transforms real-time geopolitical and supply-chain news into structured, decision-ready risk intelligence using Large Language Models (LLMs).

-The system ingests live news, processes and deduplicates content, applies prompt-engineered LLM reasoning, and produces structured outputs including risk scores, drivers, summaries, and monitoring signals—surfaced through an interactive dashboard.
+The system ingests live news, processes and deduplicates content, applies prompt-engineered LLM reasoning, and produces structured outputs including risk scores, key drivers, summaries, and monitoring signals — all surfaced through an interactive dashboard.

-This project is positioned as a **research-oriented prototype for AI-assisted decision support**, exploring how LLMs can be used beyond text generation for structured reasoning and operational intelligence.
+This project is positioned as a **research-oriented prototype for AI-assisted decision support**, exploring how LLMs can be used beyond text generation for structured reasoning system.

 ---